 When evaluating incomes of Black, Indigenous, people of color, or immigrant households, as well as the members of the communities in which the homes are built, the City realized that they need to build more deeply affordable housing.
 As a result, the City initiated the creation of its perpetually affordable housing program that keeps homes deeply affordable through an equity-sharing model.
 As housing costs have increased, it's essential to create housing opportunities through the development of new affordable housing types that are less frequently available in Minneapolis.
-As a result, the scope of Minneapolis Homes was expanded through the Missing Middle Housing, they help to provide a variety of housing options that allow people to remain in their communities.
-Missing Middle Housing types, different levels of affordability, and the ability to find a home that meets their needs throughout the City.
+As a result, the scope of Minneapolis Homes was expanded through the Missing Middle Housing Pilot to address a funding barrier for missing middle housing.
+By financing missing middle housing, they help to provide a variety of housing options that allow people to remain in their communities.
+Missing Middle Housing will help the city meet the changing needs of residents in terms of unit sizes, housing types, different levels of affordability, and the ability to find a home that meets their needs throughout the City.
 It will also help the City achieve the goal of increasing housing available to City residents, thus impacting the current housing shortage